 - Second of all, I’m not too pleased about any of the items served.

 There are a LOT of additives, and none of these items are things I’ve ever allowed in my house, or if I ever did, so rarely I can’t recall.
 I might have bought chocolate milk a few times.
 Some items, like the black beans and the pineapple have no labeling or information so I don’t know what’s in them.
 One would hope for the best, however, I don’t have that confidence.

 No Photo for the items not identified, the black beans or pineapple.

-How I found out what’s in the food – I looked up the items and the additives – it took me days.
+How I found out what’s in the food – I looked up the items and the additives – it took me days of researching.